zhutoutoutousan/A-study-note-as-a-beginner/study/electrical-engineering/terminology.md

 - It is safe to say that a circuit isn't useful if it doesn't have one or the other *circuit response*(usually both).
 - Circuit response is the relationship between the circuit's input to the circuit's output.
 - The circuit response may be a measure of either current or voltage.
+### Continuous-time signal
+- Continuous-time signals are defined along a continuum of times and thus are represented by a continuous independent variable.
+- Often referred to as *analog signals*
 ## D
+### Digital signal
+- Digital signals are those for which both time and amplitude are discrete
+### Discrete-time signal
+- Discrete-time signals are defined at discrete times, and thus, the independent variable has discrete values; i.e., discrete-time signals are represented as sequences of numbers.
 ## E
 ### Electricity
 - Electricity is a convenient way of moving and distributing energy at a central location(the power plant) to the end user, where it powers your lights, refrigerator and computer.